ihamdi/Dogs-vs-Cats-Classification/README.md

 ### Background:
-This was created purely to gain hands-on experience of Python and Pytorch.
+This was created purely to gain hands-on experience with Python and Pytorch.
 Only the training data is utilized and no submission is made to the competition.

 ---